Popular

 Bigstock

 If you haven't done so already, when you clean up your resume, you should also quantify your accomplishments.
-In the bullet points under each position you've held, you don't just want to list your job duties.
-You need to talk about your accomplishments, what you achieved on the job.
+In the bullet points under each position you've held, don't just list your job duties; highlight the impact you made.
+You need to talk about your accomplishments (what you achieved on the job).
 You need to quantify your work experience so employers can see exactly how you add value as a business-of-one.
-Each bullet point should include at least one number.
-For example, a car salesperson might write: "Sold an average of 12 cars per week."

 3. Clean Up Your Formatting

-Woman cleans up her resume
+Woman on laptop cleans up her resume

 Bigstock

-The easiest way to spring clean your resume is to simply clean up your formatting.
+The easiest way to spring-clean your resume is to simply clean up your formatting.
 A resume with an updated, simple format will be easier to read and have a higher chance of getting past the ATS.
 A resume with an outdated format will likely get tossed by hiring managers because it gives them the impression that you're old and/or out of touch.

 Featured